ThreatWare/NODE/README.md

 ## Notes

+- A fully functioning VM appliance is available in the releases section.

-The server may be brought up and down using the systemd commands
+- The server may be brought up and down using the systemd commands

 ```
 systemctl start threatware-node
 systemctl stop threatware-node
 ```
-The server has an active SSH port and a root account with the following password:
+- The VM server has an active SSH port and a root account with the following password:
 ```
 Threat!Ware
 ````